Abdulrahman-Yasser/Some_footages/readme.md

 - Gaza is the city of evil [...]
 We will turn all the places where Hamas is organized and hiding into cities of ruins.
 I say to the residents of Gaza - get out of there now.
 We will act everywhere and with all our strength. https://www.ynetnews.com/article/skforn1za

+B-roll: Include footage of Ben-Gvir calling for the complete annihilation of Gaza.
 -

+-  The only thing that should enter Gaza as long as Hamas doesn't release the hostages it holds is not a gram of humanitarian aid, but hundreds of tons of explosives from the Air Force.

+-  We don't leave the city centers in Gaza, that is the first thing ...
+The second thing, I suggest, and I say this in the most explicit way ... occupy Gaza and stay there ... what can and should be done is voluntary migration plan.
+A plan of encouragement, that will allow them to leave ...
+If we decide to [to expel Palestinians from Gaza], we can do it. https://twitter.com/MiddleEastEye/status/1747967081541255628